Aulab-IT/RasAI-base-challenge-qdrant/README.md

     - [ ] Return the context of the most similar embeddings
     - [ ] Return the system prompt with the context
 - [ ] Implement the generateOpenAiResponse method in ```Chatbot.php```
-- [ ] Save the message in the database

 ### EXTRA
 - [ ] Implement createChatTitle in ```OpenAiService.php``` to create a title for the chat